motherofmuses/motherofmuses.github.io/txt/01_intro.md

 In acient Greek mythology the Nine Muses are the inspirational goddesses of literature, science, and the arts.
 As mythological creatures they are part of the ancient family tree of Gods and Titans.
-The Muses share the same father: Zeus; their mother is the daughter of Sky (Uranus) and Earth (Gaia): Mnemosyne.
+The Muses share the same father, Zeus himself, and their mother is the daughter of Sky and Earth: Mnemosyne.
 Her name is derived from the Greek word *mnēmē*, which means remembrance, memory.
 Thus Memory is the mother of the Muses.

 [source: https://upload.wikimedia.org/wikipedia/commons/8/88/NineMuses.gif]::
 <img src="NineMuses.gif" width="650">